-The Certificate in Responsible Management (CRM) program prepares students to be responsible business leaders.
-The CRM offers the opportunity to participate in seminars, projects, courses, and service related to the United Nation’s Principles in Responsible Management and Education (PRME) six principles.
-The PRME were first published at the 2007 UN Global Compact Leaders Summit in Geneva Switzerland, in the presence of UN Secretary-General Ban Ki-moon and more than 1000 business, civil society, and government leaders.
+The Graduate Certificate in Responsible Management (CRM) prepares students to be responsible business leaders.
+Students in the CRM participate in seminars, projects, courses, and service opportunities related to the six United Nation’s Principles in Responsible Management and Education (PRME).
+The PRME were first published at the 2007 UN Global Compact Leaders Summit in Geneva, Switzerland in the presence of then UN Secretary-General Ban Ki-moon and more than 1000 business, civil society, and government leaders.

-The CRM was established in 2008, and is managed by the Institute for Corporate Responsibility (GW ICR).
-The development of this certificate program signals an emphasis on corporate responsibility and ethical leadership in the study of business and the importance of recognizing the impact of business on society.
-GWSB was one of the first to develop such a certificate, and among 500 organizations to sign the PRME agreement.
+Established in 2008, the CRM is managed by GW’s Institute for Corporate Responsibility (ICR).
+Emphasizing corporate responsibility and ethical business leadership, students learn to recognize the impact business has on society.
+GWSB was one of the first universities to develop a certificate of this kind and was among the original 500 organizations to sign the PRME agreement.

 To receive the certificate, students must complete 12 credits of coursework (listed below) and fulfill the following co-curricular requirements: